 Then my daughter began kindergarten.
 Her teacher did not have children, had a few years of experience, and was the most kind-hearted woman.
 None of those things were determined by her lack of parenting.
 Her personality, experience, and calm nature all came from within.
 My daughter thrived educationally and socially.
-The benefit of her not having children was that I could see her taking extra time out of her own schedule to plan.
-She went above and beyond with some lessons and her passion for teaching was evident that she was taking personal time to go the extra mile.
+The benefit of her not having children was that I could see her taking extra time out of her schedule to plan.
+She went above and beyond with some lessons, and her passion for teaching showed that she was taking personal time to go the extra mile.
 Personal time a mom may not have time to give.

 Teacher and Mom

 Next, my son had a teacher with five children.
-She was equally wonderful in nature but had a lot going on at home.
-I could tell her nights were filled with much-needed family time and that work was mostly at work.
+She was excellent but had a lot going on at home.
+I could tell her nights were filled with much-needed family time, and that work was mostly at work.
 The thought ran across my mind, who gets the short end of the stick?
 My child, as her student, or her child?
 It feels unfair to think, but it’s inevitable someone won’t get full attention.
 With that said, teacher mom-work is never done.
 She had an extra glimpse of how home life can be and the balance of life.
 Most importantly, the understanding of how deep the love of being a parent goes and how scary it can be.